German submarine U-197: Sinking

-On 20 August 1943 U-197 was attacked south of Madagascar, in position 28°40′S 42°36′E, by a British PBY Catalina aircraft of No. 259 Squadron RAF with six depth charges and slightly damaged.
-As the aircraft had no more bombs, it attempted to strafe with her machine guns, but the U-boat responded with AA fire.
+On 20 August 1943 U-197 was attacked south of Madagascar, in position 28°40′S 42°36′E, by a British PBY Catalina aircraft of No. 259 Squadron RAF piloted by Captain Lionel Oscar Barnett (receiving the D.F.C.)
+[Distinguished Flying Cross.
+The Catalina dropped six depth charges and used it’s front and port blister guns hitting the deck and conning tower, it was these gun strikes that proved decisive and stopped the submarine from diving as it listed with signs of oil streaks.
 The aircraft then circled the U-boat at a safe distance and radioed for assistance.
-The U-boat remained on the surface, perhaps assuming that any support was unlikely, and that the aircraft would depart.
+The U-boat remained on the surface unable to dive.
 Another Catalina, FP 313 of 265 Squadron and piloted by captain Ernest Robin, (receiving the D.F.C.
 [Distinguished Flying Cross] for the sinking of the vessel), arrived.
 U-197 crash-dived, and the aircraft dropped three depth charges, two of which detonated to port of the U-boat, but the third hit the U-boat, killing all 67 hands.